yffenim/fire_native/README.md

 `npm install --global expo-cli` inside of directory -- you might need to `sudo` for `npm` depending on your local permissions

-### DO NOT run `npm audit` as suggested if you see any vulnerabilities`
+**Please do NOT run `npm audit` as suggested if you see any vulnerability warnings, even if they are "high"**

+`npm install` from within project directory

 `expo start`

+### Using mobile

+Download Expo for Android (Google Play Store Link: https://play.google.com/store/apps/details?id=host.exp.exponent) or Expo for iOS (App Store Link: https://itunes.apple.com/us/app/expo-client/id982107779) onto your phone.

-Scan the QR code from your phone's camera using Expo (available on Google Play Store and IOS)
+Scan the QR code from the terminal (after running `expo start`)

+### Using browser

+Follow the instructions from your terminal.

+### Troubleshooting

+`npm upgrade`
+`npm start --reset-cache`

+### Thank you